iheartradio/open-m3u8/README.md

 The Playlist is similar to a C style union of a `MasterPlaylist` and `MediaPlaylist` in that it has one or the other but not both.
 You can check with `Playlist.hasMasterPlaylist()` or `Playlist.hasMediaPlaylist()` which type you got.

-Modifying an existing `Playlist` work similar to creating via the `Builder`s: Also each data class provides an `buildUpon()` method to generate a new `Builder` with all the data from the object itself:
+Modifying an existing `Playlist` works similar to creating via the `Builder`s.
+Also, each data class provides a `buildUpon()` method to generate a new `Builder` with all the data from the object itself:

 ```java
 TrackData additionalTrack = new TrackData.Builder()